 Most importantly, you have the right to not be threatened, intimidated, or disrespected by debt collectors:

-You have the right to report them if they try to manipulate you with false or misleading information.
-And if a debt collector ever makes you feel unsafe or you believe they’re violating your rights, you can contact the Financial Consumer Agency of Canada.
+Finally, you have the right to report them if they try to manipulate you with false or misleading information.
+And if a debt collector ever makes you feel unsafe or you believe they’re violating your rights, your best course of action is to contact your provincial or territorial Consumer Affairs office.

 The debt collector will likely start by asking you seemingly harmless questions.
 At this point, you’d be wise to limit the amount of information you give them.